CSchank/petri-app-land/Readme.md

 	- Type helper functions are in `src/TypeHelpers.hs`
 4. From `YourProjectName`, run `stack build`.
 Fix any compiler errors you may have with your specification, and rebuild.
-5. When it compiled successfully (you get no errors), run `stack exec YourProjectName-exe`.
+5. When it compiled successfully (you get no errors), run `stack exec pal-exe`.
 	- This will attempt to generate code based on your specification.
 	- If errors are found, you'll have to fix them, rebuild and execute again.
 6. Once the specification generates successfully, `cd YourProjectName` into the output folder